 Recently, there are more and more researches discuss how to exploit the richness of information provided by spatial correlation of measurements taken from nodes of wireless sensor networks, and further compress the measurements without inter-node communications which is the feature of distributed source coding [3–5].
 Unlike the traditional direct compression, distributed source coding in wireless sensor networks is the remote compression problem.
 The encoder can only access the side information indirectly through a noisy observation process.
 In WSNs, the noise and interference in the error prone channel may cause the information collected from WSNs distortion or loss.
 Therefore, some schemes must be implemented to protect the encoding version of quantized measurements.\\

-The early work that focused on energy-efficient distributed source coding schemes for wireless sensor networks is Tang et al. (2007).
-The proposed method is an energy-efficient adaptive distributed source coding (EEADSC) technique for sensor clusters, which have a high spatial correlation.
+The early work that focused on energy-efficient distributed source coding schemes for wireless sensor networks is [Tang et al. (2007)].
+The proposed method is an energy-efficient adaptive distributed source coding (EEADSC) technique for sensor clusters which exhibit a high spatial correlation.
 This was designed for the specific application of sensor networks that detect a target using acoustic signals, e.g., automatic target recognition (ATR).
-An important concept of this method is to find a bit sequence that conveys information about the coset index which minimizes the Lagrangrian cost, the cost function of bitrate, the distortion and energy cost used in decoding algorithm and transmission.
+Find a bit sequence that conveys information about the coset index [] is the building block of this approach, which minimizes (i) the Lagrangrian cost, (ii) the cost function of bitrate, (iii) the distortion and (iv) energy cost used in decoding algorithm and transmission.
 This technique is practical in cases of single cluster topology.
 They study the problem of a random-binning based DSC scheme for remote source estimation in WSN.
 They design a DSC scheme and analyze its performance on the estimated signal to distortion ratio (SDR), in which observation noise, quantization distortion, DSC decoding errors and network packet losses are all taken into account.
 Simulation results show the proposed adaptive DSC scheme either consumes up to $31.6\%$ less energy without decreasing the SDR or maximizes the SDR with up to $9.4\%$ energy saving.\\

 The DSC compression rate is directly dependent on the level of correlation among sources, which is not constant over time.
 This implies that it is beneficial to apply multi-rate distributed source coding in WSNs in order to enhance power saving.
-The authors in Rezayi and Abolhassani (2009) and Wang et al. (2009a) proposed the multi-rate DSC compression schemes.
-The authors in Rezayi and Abolhassani (2009) proposed a technique to apply multi-rate distributed source coding using low density parity check (LDPC) codes.
+The authors in [Rezayi and Abolhassani (2009) and Wang et al. (2009a)] propose the multi-rate DSC compression schemes.
+The authors in [Rezayi and Abolhassani (2009)] propose a technique to apply multi-rate distributed source coding using low density parity check (LDPC) codes.
 This is to reduce energy consumption between source outputs with high correlations and to decrease the bit error rate (BER) value in low correlations rather than using single rate DSC.
-On the other hand, the energy consumption of their multi-rate scheme was better than a single rate coding at similar maximum BER value.
-While Rezayi and Abolhassani (2009) focused on a multi-rate transmission platform and multi-rate distributed source coding separately. \\
+On the other hand, the energy consumption of their multi-rate scheme was better than a single rate coding at similar maximum BER value. \\